Desktop Display Monitor

 tests and diagnosis

-(test it on desktops or on Laptops with VGA jacks, or HDMI to a TV) Fast checks here?
+(test the offending monitor Other Desktops or on Laptops with VGA jacks, or HDMI to a TV) Fast checks here?

-If the screen is dead on 2 PCs or more then the screen is bad, and needs service or has bad CCLF lamps.
+Do this or the baseline below: If the screen is dead on 2 PCs or more then the screen is now DEAD. (he's dead jim)

-Skipping past Cathode ray tubes all displays now are LCD flat screens (most are, I am skipping OELD and Plasma screens too)
+Skipping past Cathode ray tubes all old 2000 or older displays as of 2010 all are LCD (+LED back lamped) flat screens (most are, I am skipping OELD and Plasma screens too, mostly Plasma is DOA now.)

 Monitors have many types of failure modes, including failure to sleep, caused by bad cables, bad drivers in PC or using new PC on monitor older than 2007 (eDID began then)